rust-lang/cargo/src/doc/src/reference/unstable.md

 The `-Z terminal-width` option has been stabilized in the 1.68 release.
 The terminal width is always passed to the compiler when running from a terminal where Cargo can automatically detect the width.

+### sparse-registry

+Sparse registry support has been stabilized in the 1.68 release.
+See [Registry Protocols](registries.md#registry-protocols) for more information.